bitwarden/help/_articles/organizations/managing-users.md

 ---
 This article will guide you through the process of inviting or removing users from your Organization.

 Teams and Enterprise Organizations can sync Bitwarden to an existing user directory to automatically add or remove new users using the **Bitwarden Directory Connector**.
-For more information, see [Syncing users and groups with a directory](https://bitwarden.com/help/article/directory-sync/).
+For more information, see [About Directory Connector]({% link _articles/directory-connector/directory-sync.md %}}).

 {% callout info %}
 **Free** Organizations and **Families** Organizations have a maximum number of users; 2 and 6 respectively.